Active Course List

 2024-2025

-Eductnl Studies: K-12 & Secondary Pgrms
+Eductnl Studies: K-12 and Secondary Pgrms

 This course will require learners to evaluate, analyze, and use pedagogical frameworks and practices to design online learning environments with a lens of equity and diversity.
 Learners will establish online environments and create course materials using research-based pedagogy in educational technology.